HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 If the sharding key has a default value, the default value is used for routing by default;

 If the sharding key has no default value, null will be filled in.
 If the null value is configured with routing rules, it can be inserted.
-If the null value is not configured with routing rules, it is not allowed to insert (for example, range\\match is the type that requires configuration of null sharding functions; auto_crc32 is the type that automatically route according to null)
+If the null value is not configured with routing rules, it is not allowed to insert (for example, range/match is the type that requires configuration of null sharding functions; auto_crc32 is the type that automatically route according to null)

 ##### Cross-node INSERT statement